-All molds are made with an FDA approved silicone that's safe for food contact, and also for other craft clays.
+All molds are made with an FDA approved, two-part silicone putty that's safe for food contact, and also for other craft clays.
 If you use the molds for non-food purposes, don't use them for food to avoid cross-contamination.

 Molds are heat-resistant up to about 375 degrees Fahrenheit.
 Wash in water with a mild dish soap.

 Don't flex molds too far or the silicone can rip.
 Normal use will not damage the mold.

 These molds work best with firm modeling materials that keep the detail easily.
 Softer materials may not work as well since they can stretch when being removed from the mold.
 Put the molds in the freezer for 5-10 minutes to firm up softer materials before de-molding if necessary.

 Molds can be used with fondant, gumpaste, candy clay, isomalt, polymer clay, air-dry clay, utee, melt and pour soap, wax, pmc and resins.
 Use a release agent to prolong the life of the mold.